SimonCqk/Python_Practices/README.md

 ## Python_Practices
-* Record some examples I've met on my way learning Python .
+* Record some practice examples on my way learning Python .
 * Share some GOOD/PRACTICAL codes with u all .

 [main](Python_Practices) :just some unclassified source code .<br>